codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 ## Step 3 - Start running pipelines

-Now whenever you setup a Codefresh pipeline you can choose its execution environment.
+Now whenever you setup a [Codefresh pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/) you can choose its execution environment and point it to your own cluster with the Codefresh builder.
 You can still use the Codefresh SAAS in addition to your own cluster.

 ## Removing the installation.